rich-hart/presentation_notes/pres.md

 ### Strategies For Documentation

-Web pages have to employ scannable text using:

 *  Standardized formatting
 *  Meaningful use of variables names and functions
-*  Clear seperations of functions
+*  Clear seperation of tasks
-*  I/O of functions stated in their descriptions
 *  Code translates clearly into english

 ### Example